#1 Rated AI Receptionist: XBert AI Answers Questions, Books Appointments, and More 24/7.

 Talkdesk user interface

 When you invest in contact center software, it must deliver high uptime and responsive support.
-Businesses need stable service to manage customer conversations and protect their brand reputation.
+Businesses need stable service to manage conversations, prioritize customer satisfaction, and protect their brand reputation.

 Reports on G2 by some Talkdesk customers suggest that this has not been their experience.